cugos/cugos.github.com/meetings/_posts/2017-07-19-cugos_monthly.md

 They use Unity (OBJ and FBX formats) to render the data.
 Sounds like they do some of this on the fly.

 Lots going on here, gotta get them back for a demo!

+**Kellen**

+Machine Learning application with a geo component.
+Utilize data (sat and survey data) to apply deep learning techniques.

+Accurate data in developing countries is very scarce.
+So there's not a lot of data.
+Which hinders our ability to study those areas and help people.

+There's a novel m/l technique that extracts economic data from satellite imagery.
+The approach was validated on 5 countries for which there are georeferenced survey data.

+Satellite data is very unstructured, but you can collect it from space, and it can be really high resolution.
+Our application has a very small labeled dataset (imagery with survey data).

+Transfer learning is a technique that takes an existing model (trained on some detailed and rich data set).
+These models have already been trained.
+So you can get it.
+See ImageNet.
+Keras is deep learning library.

+The data in ImageNet is all object centric.
+So the model is better at objects than satellite imagery.

+Our data.
+Night (NOAA) and day (Google) satellite imagery for Rwanda.
+Then we have survey data from an international org (DHS).

+There's a bit of correlation between wealth and night lights but night lights definitely are not enough to predict wealth.
+Add in daylight and results get better.